georgeberry/your-code-tweets/README.md

 Pretty nifty: you get the error right in the tweet. `your-code-tweets` automatically trims the message to 140 characters.

-## The Catch
+## The Catch (Credentials)

-You need to create a `conf.yaml` file in the local directory that holds the Twitter API information for your account.
-[More information here](https://dev.twitter.com/overview/documentation).

-Suggestions on more elegant ways to this are appreciated.
+You need to make a Twitter account for your code and pass Twitter credentials to the decorator.
+More about Twitter credentials [here](https://dev.twitter.com/overview/documentation) and [here](https://code.google.com/p/python-twitter/).

+There are three ways to pass credentials:

+1. A string containing the absolute path to a `.yaml` file with credentials
+2. A list of ordered credentials
+3. A dictionary of named credentials

 ## Disclaimer